 height of the box that bounds the beam.
 The beam will first be

-drawn solid using the optional input FILLCOLOR
+drawn solid using the optional input FILLCOLOR and is

 then drawn hollow with the current color.
 If FILLCOLOR